The data were formless like a cloud of tiny birds in the sky

 The question of correlation is simply whether there is a demonstrable association between two numeric variables.
 For example, we might wonder this for two numeric variables, such as a measure of vegetation biomass and a measure of insect abundance.
 Digging a little deeper, we are interested in seeing and quantifying whether and how the variables may “co-vary” (i.e, exhibit significant covariance).
 This covariance may be quantified as being either positive or negative and may vary in strength from zero, to perfect positive or negative correlation (+1, or -1).
 We traditionally visualise correlation with a scatterplot (plot() in R).
 If there is a relationship, the degree of “scatter” is related to strength of the correlation (more scatter = a weaker correlation).

-E.g., we can see in the figure below that the two variables tend to increase with each other positively, suggesting a positive correlation.
+E.g., we can see in the figure below that the two variables tend to increase with each other, suggesting a positive correlation.

 “Traditional correlation” is sometimes referred to as the Pearson correlation.
 The data and assumptions are important for the Pearson correlation - we use this when there is a linear relationship between our variables of interest, and the numeric values are Gaussian distributed.

-More technically, the Pearson correlation coefficient is the covariance of two variables, divided by the product of their standard deviations:
+Technically, the Pearson correlation coefficient can be calculated by taking the covariance of two variables and dividing it by the product of their standard deviations:

 {width = “500px”}